TrudAX/XppTools/README.md

 ![](assets/CopyFolderToLocal.png)

-If you want to contribute - change the objects using Visual Studio in the **DEVTools** model , copy the changed elements(xml files) back into the Temp folder and create GitHub pull request from this Temp folder.
+If you want to contribute - change the objects using Visual Studio in the **DEVTools** model, copy the changed elements(xml files) back into the Temp folder and create GitHub pull request from this Temp folder.

 ## Contribution